 In 1992, a landowner was found guilty of violating the Conservation Zone and charged $400 of a maximum $500 fine for a first offense.
 The judge suggested that considering the offense, the maximum fine should be increased.
 In British Columbia, a landowner was fined $130,000 for cutting trees in an area designated as parkland.

-The Morell River Management Coop maintains the Morell River, Marie River, Midgell River, Bristol Creek, Schooner Creek, and St Peters River, all of which drains into St Peter’s Bay in King’s County, approximately 50 km from Charlottetown.
+Morell River Management Coop is the watershed group responsible for the Morell River, Marie River, Midgell River, Bristol Creek, Schooner Creek, and St Peters River in King’s County.
 The Morell is the largest of the six watercourses and drains about 167 km2.
 The river splits into many tributaries, yielding a total stream length of approximately 140 km.
 The last 8 km of the Morell, before reaching St Peter’s Bay, is a long, narrow (100-200 m) estuary where tidal fluctuations are often erratic, depending upon prevailing winds.
 St Peter’s Bay is approximately 19 km long, with a total surface area of 20 km2.
 A narrow channel bordered by extensive sand bars connects the bay to the Gulf of St. Lawrence.
 The maximum tidal range is approximately 1.2m(4ft).

 Mooney's Pond & Peggy's Trail